 36. Special provision for sale of firewood by volume

-To apply section 33 to a sale of firewood by volume, the volume stated for the sale of the firewood (the “stated volume”) is taken to comply with that section if, when the firewood is stacked with as few gaps as practicable, the volume worked out using the stack’s dimensions is at least the stated volume.
+To apply section 33 to a sale of firewood by volume, the volume stated for the sale of the firewood (the stated volume) is taken to comply with that section if, when the firewood is stacked with as few gaps as practicable, the volume worked out using the stack’s dimensions is at least the stated volume.

 37. Articles required to be sold by specific measurement